 Tip: Ask if they provide any preventative maintenance programs and how do they work?

 Skill with financial administration.
 The property manager's role includes collecting rents, handling security deposits, accounting for funds, paying the owner.

 Tip: Ask the manager what he does if the tenant does not pay the rent?
 What are their steps and how long until a non-paying tenant will be evicted?

-When he finishes explaining you should be impressed with his knowledge and procedures.
+When they finish explaining, you should be impressed with his knowledge and procedures.

 Tip: Ask when you will get your owner revenue check each month.
 Do they transfer funds to you electronically?
 It should be within 30 days of receipt of the rent.

 How does the property manager feel about your property?
 Is he negative or generally positive?
 Is he paying special attention to your situation are just going through the hoops?

 By the way, I almost forgot the most important one.
 Get a copy of the Property Management Agreement and read over every word.
 It is best to get a copy when you meet with the prospective property manager and read it over after the meeting.

 Make notes of any questions you have and give the manager a call the next day to get the answers.
 The Property Management Agreement is between the owner and the Property Management Company and sets forth the duties and responsibilities of each.

 6. Are they professional?